 Recently, due in part to lack of knowledge and understanding of political change in Egypt, that relationship has faltered.

-‘Energy security’ is not ‘energy independence’ in the sense that all of the energy used in a country must comes from within its own borders without international trade.
+‘Energy security’ is not ‘energy independence.’
+Not all of the energy used in a country must come from within its own borders.
 This is neither obtainable nor desirable in a globalized world.
-Energy security does not depend on the percentage of supply that is imported.
 In a world of globally traded commodities, it is no longer possible to be truly energy independent: even domestically produced energy sources are subject to fluctuations in global commodity markets.

 www.NationalSecurityandClimateChange.org